 The Supreme Court endorsed religious freedoms for privately held for-profit corporations in the 2014 Burwell v.
 Hobby Lobby decision.
 Four years later, in Masterpiece Cakeshop v.
 Colorado Civil Rights Commission, the court sided with a baker who refused service to a same-sex couple, albeit on narrow procedural grounds that the court will soon revisit.

 He also references a current case dealing with similar issues, 303 Creative v.
 Elenis, stating, “To be honest, my husband and I wouldn’t have hired a web designer or a baker who didn’t want to celebrate with us.
 But that’s not the point.
 If the law allows same-sex couples to be treated differently from other couples, then our religious freedom to be married is not complete” [emphasis added].
 Here the author’s distorted view of religious freedom is laid bare.
 He fails to recognize that for some businesses, the provision of services for a same-sex “wedding” or in support of a same-sex “marriage” would make them complicit in a rite or relationship their religion forbids – even while those same businesses serve all customers or clients in a range of other circumstances.
-This was indisputably the case in Masterpiece Cakeshop and Arlene’s Flowers, to give just a few examples.
+This was indisputably the case in Masterpiece Cakeshop and Arlene’s Flowers, to give just two examples.
 It is Paulikas who is turning religious freedom into a “sword,” and the very people who seek to rely on it as a shield for protection he charges with “discrimination.”

 Paulikas sees an infringement of his and his partner’s religious freedom wherever they encounter an individual or institution in society unable, in good conscience, to endorse their relationship and call it a marriage.
 Religious freedom is not now – and never has been – constituted as a means of demanding, from every individual and institution in society, full affirmation for one’s way of life.
 In fact, it forbids just that demand.
 Instead, a well-ordered system of religious freedom urges us to respect the equal dignity of everyone amid our differences without imposing some superficial or illusory religious or moral relativism across society.
 Moreover, it secures everyone’s right to appeal to our civic neighbors vigorously but peaceably, based on our deepest convictions, without resorting to coercion to settle the disagreements that inevitably arise.